-Music of the Mountains is a springtime weekend when music drifts through the mist of Great Smoky Mountains National Park at three locations: Friday at Great Smoky Mountain Heritage Center in Townsend, TN.
-Saturday at Sugarlands Visitor Center in Gatlinburg, TN.
-Sunday afternoon at the Smoky Mountain Visitor Center in Cosby, TN.
+Music of the Mountains is a springtime weekend when music drifts through the mist of Great Smoky Mountains National Park at Sugarlands Visitor Center in Gatlinburg, TN.
 Visitors are delighted by the sounds of everything from authentic instruments to modern bands on stage who celebrate the musical spirit of the mountains.
+You’ll have a chance to hear some of the area’s musical legacy from 10:00 am to 4:00 pm on April 26, 2014 at the Sugarlands Visitor Center, just inside the Great Smoky Mounains National Park, at the 10th annual Music of the Mountains event.
+The event is FREE.
+The line-up of traditional music includes:

 The Spring Wildflower Pilgrimage is an annual five-day event in Great Smoky Mountains National Park consisting of a variety of wildflower, fauna, and natural history walks, motorcades, photographic tours, art classes, and indoor seminars.
 Most programs are located outdoors in the Great Smoky Mountains National Park areas, while indoor classes and seminars are also held in various venues throughout Gatlinburg.
 Join us by registering for the Spring Wildflower Pilgrimage in the Smokies on April 15-19, 2014.